 There are three basic components to our internship program.
 The first component is to help students in finding an internship in their area of interests.
 Second, is to have a wide range of classes available for academic credits.
 Third, is to have an opportunity to discuss and dialogue with the leaders in Washington D.C.
 These components are:

-Areas of Interest: When students are accepted for the program, they are assigned according to their area of interest.
-Each program has one or more professional program advisors who counsel, place and help evaluate students, as well as organize activities for them during the day or half-day when students are not at their internships.
+Professional Track Programming: When students are accepted for the program, they divided into smaller group according to their professional area of interest.
+Each program has one or more Academic Program Advisors who counsel, help evaluate students, and organize activities for them during their Professional Track Programming meetings on Friday.

 Academic Courses: Academic coursework is an integral part of the Internship experience.
 It complements your internship, and may help you earn credit from your home institution.
 Led by well-qualified TWC faculty who are dedicated teachers, classes are grounded in traditional disciplines.
 Classes meet one evening a week and are taught in a seminar style.